Step by Step: Adaptive Gradient Descent for Training L-Lipschitz Neural Networks: Main Results

-holds with probability at least $1-4e^{- p }$. \end{example} Interestingly, we remark that as the sample size $N$ grows arbitrarily large, the Lipschitz constant of the GD iterations remain uniformly bounded in time.
+Interestingly, as the sample size $N$ grows arbitrarily large, the Lipschitz constant of the GD iterations remain uniformly bounded in time.
 This mirrors the convergence of GD with our step size iterations to a ``well-behaved'' subclass of neural networks given independently of the sample size.

 Our main result has several consequences in learning theory and in the optimization theory of neural networks, which hold under additional mild structural assumptions.
-These are now presented.